ai-on-gke/website/site/content/docs/tutorials/hf-gcs-transfer/index.md

       namespace: "${NAMESPACE}"
     ```

+    >[!NOTE]
-    > Note: if you are using a GKE Standard cluster with Node Autoprovisioning disabled, you will need to manually provision a C3 nodepool with 1 node, that has sufficient RAM memory to fit the model weights in RAM memory.
+    >If you are using a GKE Standard cluster with Node Autoprovisioning disabled, you will need to manually provision a C3 nodepool with 1 node, that has sufficient RAM memory to fit the model weights in RAM memory.

     It might take a few minutes for the Job to schedule, and finish copying data to the GCS bucket.
 When the Job completes, its status is marked "Complete".
 After the Job completes, your Cloud Storage bucket should contain the [meta-llama/Meta-Llama-3-8B files](https://huggingface.co/meta-llama/Meta-Llama-3-8B/tree/main) ( except for the `.gitattributes` and the `original/` folder) within a `model` folder.